Last Updated on July 20, 2021

 Since moving to the UK, Manchester has been my new hometown.
 And man, do I love it here.
-The people are super friendly, the pubs are good and the city’s got so many amazing spots to offer that not everybody knows about!
+The people are super friendly, the pubs are great, and the city’s got so many amazing spots to offer that not everybody knows about!

 Today I’m collaborating with Hotels.com to share some of my favourite hidden gems in my city.
 If this post makes you want to visit the city yourself, please check out these great hotels in Manchester.